maksmakuta/fcoin/docs/db.md

  Update and delete objects is necessary for blockchain applications

-## How data is stored
+### How data is stored

- Every object can be find with hash, and data is stored in binary format (uses bytebuff.h) But for every type we append special prefix to key.
+ Every object can be found with hash, and data is stored in binary format (uses bytebuff.h) Every object saved with oun database to provide fast and secure storing But for every type we append special prefix to key.

  | type               | prefix | hash size |